abel-n/v5.chriskrycho.com/site/elsewhere/Keep It Local.md

 - Pure functions are stateless, and they never *directly* affect the rest of the system.
 In short: it’s just a straight line from input to output: given the same arguments, pure functions give you the same results—every time.
 So when you’re looking at a given function invocation, if it’s a *pure* function, you don’t have to think about anything anywhere else in the system to figure out what that function will do.
 You don’t even have to look at *local* state, because it doesn’t have any!

-- You don’t worry about mutation anymore, because there is none!
+- You don’t think about mutation anymore *at all*, because there is none!

 - Last but not least, you get a property called ‘referential transparency’, which just means that you could just replace calling the function with the value the function returns, and the program would behave exactly the same way.
 Think of it like math: anywhere you have “3 + 4” in any equation, you can replace it with “7” and it’s the same thing.

-When you’re using a language like Haskell or Elm or Idris which enforces functional purity *everywhere*, every single function in your program has these properties.
+The result is that when you work on any given function, you can think about *just that function*!
+And when you’re using a language like Haskell or Elm or Idris which enforces functional purity *everywhere*, that applies to every single function in your program.
 Now, you might also wonder “But how do you *do* anything with that?” and that’s a good question, but suffice it to say there are answers, which they involve isolating those *effects* on the rest of the world.
 For today, though, I want to focus on a claim functional programming enthusiasts often make: that purity lets you “reason about your code” because it gives you these nice properties (and more).
 I think they’re right!
 But what is “reasoning about your code?”

 ## Local Reasoning

-“Reasoning about your code” is understanding what it will do and how it will do it.
+“Reasoning about your code” is understanding *what it will do* and *how it will do it*.
 And there are many things we want to understand about the code we write.

 Some of them are the things we typically think about as “computer science” reasoning:

 - What’s the algorithmic complexity—and therefore how will it handle large amounts of data?
 - How much memory does it use—and so likewise, how will it scale to large amounts of data?

 But there are others, too.
-For example, *What code do I have to change—*
+For example, *what code do I have to change—*

 - if there is a bug in it?
 - if I need to improve its performance—including by tweaks around <abbr title="computer science">CS</abbr> reasoning?